 Even bitter foods can taste good if ‘treated’ or cooked well.
-The amla in Amla Murabba (Indian Gooseberry Preserve) tastes really good even though the amla tastes really bitter and sour otherwise.
+The amla in Amla Murabba (Indian Gooseberry Preserve) and Amla Candy tastes really good even though the amla tastes really bitter and sour otherwise.
 My Mom’s Meethi Sounth (Dry Ginger in Sweet Cream) is another recipe where even the pungent ginger tastes so good.
 It is great, by the way, for winters with a hot cup of milk and helps keep flu or sore throat at bay.
 Ayurveda too recommends that all the sensory buds on our tongue need to be activated and gratified.
 So incorporate the bitter in your diet too.
 These foods are natural cleansers, aid in digestion, provide vigour and improve endurance.
 Fenugreek is much loved in my family.
 We add it to our parathas, Thepla, makki ki roti, lentils.
 We especially love this Methi Makai Matar Malai (Sweet Corn & Peas in Creamy Fenugreek Curry) and Methi Malai Murg (Chicken in Creamy Fenugreek Curry)

 This stir fry is a very simple one but very comforting dish; one that takes roughly ten to fifteen minutes to cook and is wonderful to have with paratha or as a side dish.
 And I believe it fits in with the thought process of Albert Einstein of keeping is as simple as possible but not simpler.
 You will need the following ingredients.
 Feel free to adjust them to your taste.